Greg Lisher

-Greg Lisher (born 29 November 1963) is the lead guitar player for Camper Van Beethoven.
+Gregory Allen Lisher (born November 29, 1963) is the lead guitar player for Camper Van Beethoven.
 He is also one of the founding members of the Camper Van Beethoven spin-off Indy prog rock group Monks of Doom.

-He has also released three solo records.
-His first release, Handed Down the Wire was released in 2001 followed by the release of Trains Change in 2007.
-His latest release, the instrumental record Songs From the Imperial Garden was released in 2020.
+He has also released four solo records.
+His first solo record, Handed Down the Wire, was released in 2001 followed by Trains Change in 2007 and Songs From the Imperial Garden in 2020.
+His latest release, Underwater Detection Method, was released on Independent Project Records in 2024.